 Hank travels to his son’s base and swipes a cell phone from his room, and he pays a techie to unscramble some video that might yield clues about Mike’s disappearance.
 Bit by bit, the techie e-mails Hank, some horrific pieces of war video.
 In the meantime, Hank finds out that Mike is dead—stabbed and burned and dismembered.
 He teams up with Detective Emily Sanders (Theron), and slowly begins dissecting the mystery.
 Conveniently, Hank is much better at figuring out clues than any of the detectives—both military and civilian—and must use his steely skills to break the silence and unearth the truth about his son, his friends and the whole war-in-Iraq debacle.

-In the Valley of Elah gets its title from the David and Goliath story that Hank tells to Emily’s son, though he leaves out all allusion to God or the power of God.
+In the Valley of Elah gets its title from the 1 Samuel 17 that Hank tells to Emily’s son, though he leaves out all allusion to God or the power of God.
 Perhaps audiences are supposed to pick up a subtle message about instruments of combat needing to be not so fierce, or lone rangers needing to not fear bullies?
 If so, is the bully the American military?

 In general, the movie is slow and ponderous.
 The filmmakers tried to mitigate the boredom by throwing in tons of useless footage of strip clubs and bars.
 There’s plenty of seedy frontal nudity, including pole dances and topless waitresses, and tons of profanity.
 And whenever Hank wants to bond with someone, he simply drops into a liquor store and buys a big bottle of something, along with two paper cups.